ameyabhivgade/The-Sparks-Foundation-Internship-Tasks/README.md

 # The-Sparks-Foundation-Internship-Tasks
-### Video Links of the tasks are given below :
+### Discription & Video Links of the tasks are given below :

-Task 1:
+Task 1: This is a Linear Regression task :

-Task 2:

-Task 3:

-Task 4: